Advance Contract Award Notice (ACAN): A Comprehensive Guide

 Introduction

-What Is Advance Contract Award Notice (ACAN), and Why Does It Matter?
+What Is Advance Contract Award Notice (ACAN), and Why Does It Matter?- Purpose:

 An Advance Contract Award Notice is a public notice issued by a government entity to inform potential suppliers of an intention to award a contract to a specific supplier without a competitive process, allowing other suppliers to challenge the decision if they can meet the requirements.